FRINXio/translation-units-docs/Translation framework 101.md

 **CliWriter** - implement this interface if target composite node in YANG is container or augmentation.
 An implementation needs to be registered as GenericWriter.

 **CompositeWriter** - extend this abstract class when multiple writers need to be invoked on one YANG node.
-The writers need to have a check whether or not should they be invoked.
+The writers need to implement a check whether or not should they be invoked.

-#### <a name="existing-noop-writers2"></a>Existing noop writers
+#### <a name="base-cli-writers"></a>Base Writers

-Noop writers may be registered in case when target node in YANG does not contain any simple nodes (leafs).

-**NoopCliListWriter** - register as GenericListWriter if target composite node in YANG is list.

-**NoopCliWriter** - register as GenericWriter if target composite node in YANG is container.
+Each base writer should contain abstract methods:
+*   **String updateTemplate(Config before, Config after)** - this method returns Chunk template used for writing and updating data on the device.
+*   **String deleteTemplate(Config data)** - this method returns Chunk template used for deleting data from device.

+_Note_: if updating data is done differently than writing new data, method **String writeTemplate(Config data)** might be used as well.

+##### <a name="chunk-templates"></a>Chunk Templates

+Each original writer transformed to use a base writer should have all it's templates written in Chunk.
+We extended Chunk to achieve easier manipulation with data.
+There is now a new filter called _update_.
+It's usage is following:
+*   **"{$data|update(mtu,mtu \`$data.mtu\`\n,no mtu\n)}"**
+	*    _$data_ represents the data structure on which we check if it was updated from the previous state.
+	*    _mtu_ first argument represents the **name** of the field that should be checked within the $data
+	*    _mtu \`$data.mtu\`\n_ second argument represents the actual string that will be sent to the device if the value of the field named in first argument was changed or didn't exist before
+	*    _no mtu\n_ third argument represents the actual string that will be sent to the device if the value of the field named in first argument was deleted
+	*    optional _true_ fourth argument, if present, lets the filter know it should send **both** outputs to the device, first the delete string (third argument) then the update string (second argument)

+*   Update filter does not send any of the strings to the device, if the value did not change.
+*   When using this filter in updateTemplate method, you **must** use fT() method (format template) with one pair of the arguments being _"before", before_ to let the template know what data represents the previous state.

+_Note_: unfortunately, Opendaylight generates boolean fields instead of Boolean and Chunk does not work with boolean fields in the same way as any other object fields.
+Therefore for boolean values (eg. shutdown), you cannot use update filter and checking for changes needs to be done in a traditional way.

 ### <a name="translateunit1"></a>TranslateUnit